gbouras13/hybracter/docs/run.md

                                   be used as a database with dnaapler custom.
   --no_medaka                     Do not polish the long read assembly with
                                   Medaka.
-  --use-conda / --no-use-conda    Use conda for Snakemake rules  [default:
+  --logic [best|last]             Hybracter logic to select best assembly.
+Use
-                                  use-conda]
+                                  --best to pick best assembly based on ALE (hybrid) or pyrodigal mean length (long).
-  --conda-prefix PATH             Custom conda env directory
+                                  Use --last to pick the last polishing round regardless.  [default: best] --use-conda / --no-use-conda    Use conda for Snakemake rules  [default: use-conda] --conda-prefix PATH             Custom conda env directory